-This function provides for frame sync control using an external looping reference signal, or the input video as a frame sync reference.
+This function provides for frame sync control using either one of two external FRAME REF IN (1,2) reference signals distributed with the card frame, or the input video as a frame sync reference.

 This function also allows horizontal and/or vertical offset to be added between the output video and the frame sync reference.

-Frame sync can select from either the external frame reference source, free-run, or input video sync.
+Frame sync can select from either of two card frame reference sources, or free-run input video sync.
 Selectable failover allows alternate reference selection should the initial reference source become unavailable or invalid.
 In the event of input video loss of signal, the output can be set to disable video, go to black, go to an internal test signal generator pattern, or freeze to the last intact frame (last frame having valid SAV and EAV codes).